Admissions for MPA, MAIR and MA Public Diplomacy & Global Communications (PDGC) Programs

 While we do not have strong cut-offs in regard to the GPA, it may be helpful to know that students admitted to the MPA and MAIR programs over the past three years have had median

 GPAs around 3.5.
 For those opting to submit GRE scores, in the past, the median GRE scores of successful candidates averaged: 158 -Verbal, 156 -Quantitative and 4.5 -Analytical Writing.
 Median TOEFL scores of those admitted over the past three years have been above 105.
+We prefer minimum overall scores of English Language Proficiency: TOEFL:100, IELTS: 7.0 and Duolingo 120, and look for balance across all dimensions of each exam.

 Admission to the MPA, MAIR and PDGC programs at the Maxwell School is highly selective.
 We are looking for students who demonstrate: